-Feline Leukemia is a serious condition and is the leading cause of death in cats after trauma.
-However, it is possible for cats to encounter the virus and fight it off, with 70% able to do this on their own.
+Feline Leukemia is a serious condition that affects the immune system and is the leading cause of death in cats after trauma.
+However, cats can encounter the virus and fight it off, with 70% able to do this on their own.
 That being said, persistently infected felines will likely die within three years.

 Because of this, if you notice your cat has feline spastic pupil syndrome then take them to the vet immediately.
 There is no cure for the disease, but regular check-ups and examinations can help prevent the infection from reoccurring and prevent complications.